bernikr/ownhaystack/README.md

 This project is based on: (Credits go to them for the hard work)

 - [FindMyFlipper](https://github.com/MatthewKuKanich/FindMyFlipper)
-    - For most of the code connecting to Apples servers and decrypting the reports
+    - For most of the code connecting to Apple's servers and decrypting the reports
 - [Macless-Haystack](https://github.com/dchristl/macless-haystack)
     - For the Firmewares and Key Generation
     - which in turn is also based on: